ds301056/Matchify/README.md

 # Matchify
 **Coming Soon** 🚧

-A full-stack web application built with cutting-edge technologies.
-This project is currently in its **early development stage**, with exciting features planned for implementation.
+<p align="center"> A full-stack web application built with cutting-edge technologies.
+This project is currently in its **early development stage**, with exciting features planned for implementation. </p>

----

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8363600f-a877-48be-9a95-8cd7a0a696f1" alt="matchify_coming_soon" width="400"/>
 </p>

----

 ## Features